WhiteStyx/Chef-sDiary/README.md

 2. Provide sufficient storage and make sure your device meets the minimum requirements of the game
 3. The file will be directed automatically into the default download space designated on your device
 4. Unzip the file on the place you wish to place the game on
-5. Run the Nightwalkers.exe file
+5. Run the .exe file
 6. If your device security shows up pop up notification, choose run anyway/run

 ## Support and Contact: